NSCA CPT Study Guide

 This refers to the fact that specific training methods produce specific changes.
 The more similar the training is to the actual movements in the sport, the better it will translate for the athlete.

-The trainer should always have at least one move that mimics the sports movement.
+The trainer should always have at least one move miming the sports movement.
 The more, the better.

 Periodization of Resistance Training